practicalarduino/Shield433Rx/README.markdown

  * Parts overlay on both the top and the bottom so you can see what you are connecting without turning the board over.

+As of version 1.1 parts have been switched to 0603 SMT for machine assembly.
+If you want to assemble this board by hand consider using v1.0, which used 0805 SMT packages with special oversized pads for easier soldering.

 INSTALLATION
 ------------